noniec/requirement-analysis/README.md

 - Saves Time and Cost: Finding and fixing mistakes in requirements early is much cheaper than correcting them later during coding or testing.
 Good requirement analysis reduces rework and helps finish projects faster.
 - Improves Software Quality: When requirements are clear and correct, the final product is more useful, reliable, and user-friendly.
 It ensures that the system meets both business needs and user expectations.
 - Better Planning and Communication: Well-defined requirements help in estimating time, cost, and resources more accurately.
 It also improves communication between developers and stakeholders.

+## Key Activities in Requirement Analysis
+- Requirement Gathering: This is the first step where information is collected from users, clients, and other stakeholders.
+The goal is to understand what they need from the system.
+- Requirement Elicitation: This means asking the right questions and using methods like interviews, surveys, and meetings to bring out the real needs of users.
+It helps to discover both stated and hidden requirements.
+- Requirement Documentation: All gathered and elicited requirements are written down clearly and in an organized way.
+This helps developers, designers, and testers refer to a common document.
+- Requirement Analysis and Modeling: In this step, the team studies the requirements to check if they are clear, complete, and possible to achieve.
+Diagrams and models may be created to show how the system will work.
+- Requirement Validation: This step makes sure that the documented requirements match what users and clients actually want.
+It helps confirm that the system will meet real needs before development begins.